Ahmadun Yosi Herfanda

-Ahmadun Yosi Herfanda (born January 17, 1958, in Kaliwungu, Kendal, Central Java, Indonesia), is an Indonesian journalist and poet.
+Ahmadun Yosi Herfanda (born 17 January 1958, in Kaliwungu, Kendal, Central Java, Indonesia), is an Indonesian journalist and poet.
 His name is also written as Ahmadun YH, Ahmadun Y. Herfanda, Ahmadun Herfanda, or AYH (ayeha).
 Ahmadun's poetry focuses on social and religious themes and is informed by Sufism.
 He is a reporter and arts editor at the daily newspaper Republika.
-Now he is known as a famous Indonesian poet and writer.
+Now, he is known as a famous Indonesian poet and writer.

 Education

-Ahmadun received a Master of Arts in Literary at Yogyakarta National University, in 1986.
-In 2002–2005, he studied information technology at Paramadina Mulia University, Jakarta.
+Ahmadun received a degree of Bachelor of Arts in Literary from Yogyakarta National University in 1986.
+He studied information technology at Paramadina Mulia University, Jakarta from 2002 to 2005 and obtained a Master's degree from Muhammadiyah University of Jakarta.

 Career

+Ahmadun was a journalist and arts editor at the daily newspaper, Republika from 1993 to 2010.
+He also taught creative writing at Nusantara Multimedia University until his retirement in January 2024.